Liouville PDE-based sliced-Wasserstein flow: Related works

-Density estimation is very important problem in uncertainty quantification \citep{Tabak2012}.
-There have been existing efforts to transform the Fokker-Planck equation to the Liouville PDE \citep{Nelson1967, Chen2021, Shen2022, Xu2023, Boffi2023, Albergo2023}.
-The involving convergence was proved \citep{Cheng2024}.
-The Liouville PDE and its evolving probabiliy distribution can be further represented by neural-ODE \citep{chen2018, Grathwohl2019}.
+Density estimation is a very important problem in uncertainty quantification \citep{Tabak2012}.
+There have been efforts to transform the Fokker-Planck equation to the Liouville PDE \citep{Nelson1967, Chen2021, Shen2022, Xu2023, Boffi2023, Albergo2023}.
+There have been some efforts of proving convergence \citep{Cheng2024}.
+The Liouville PDE and its evolving probability distribution can be further represented by neural ODE \citep{chen2018, Grathwohl2019}.